shoestringlab/gadget-ui/README.md

 JavaScript UI and data binding library

+v 6.8.0

+This release adds a Tabs control for vertical and horizontal tabs.

 v 6.7.0

 This release adds an autoOpen option for the Modal control and an image option for the Menu control.